 Governmental entities and 501(c)(3) organizations within all North Carolina counties are eligible to apply for funding from the Golden LEAF SITE Program.
 The Golden LEAF Board will prioritize awards to projects located in rural and economically distressed counties.
 Certain counties will be required to provide matching funding for due diligence and development phase projects.
 See additional information regarding the match requirement below.

 How did Golden LEAF determine which counties would be required to provide matching funding?

 Counties that have had a Tier 3 ranking in at least three of the past five years are required to provide a match.
 The list will be updated on a rolling basis each calendar year when new rankings are released.
-Whether a match is required is determined at the date of the application, or of reconsideration of the application if Golden LEAF initially defers action on the project.
+Whether a match is required is determined at the date of the application.

 Does Golden LEAF fund site development costs through other programs?